johanmazoyer/Asterix/docs/create_my_testbed.rst

     :scale: 30%
     :align: center

-    Approximation of a coronographic polychromatic Intensity using monochromatic Intensities
+    Approximation of a coronagraphic polychromatic Intensity using monochromatic Intensities

 Pupil
 +++++++++++++++++++++++